Derrike Cope: 2006–2011

 In 2009, Cope attempted six races with his self-owned team; he failed to qualify for any of them.
 At the October Martinsville race, Cope successfully attempted his first Sprint Cup race since 2006 while driving for Larry Gunselman.

 In 2010, Cope teamed up with Dale Clemons as co-owners of new racing venture Stratus Racing Group.
 The team ran a full schedule with Cope as driver in both the Nationwide Series and Camping World Truck Series.
 It also ran a limited schedule in the ARCA Re/Max Series, fielding a car for Cope's twin nieces Amber Cope and Angela Cope, who split the ride.

 Cope returned to Jay Robinson Inc. for 2011 in the No. 28 Chevrolet.
 For the 2011 Daytona 500, Cope attempted to qualify the No. 64 Toyota for Larry Gunselman with sponsorship from Sta-Bil.
-Cope finished 13th in the Budweiser Shootout driving for Gunselman.
-Cope has decided to field his cup car in select races with manufacturing backing from Chevrolet instead of Dodge.
+Cope finished thirteenth in the Budweiser Shootout driving for Gunselman.
+Cope has decided to field his Cup car in select races with manufacturing backing from Chevrolet instead of Dodge.
 In the 2011 Sprint Showdown, Cope was involved in a crash with Landon Cassill, where he T-boned Cassill's car when he spun out.
 Neither driver was injured.
-Cope finished 20th in Nationwide Series standings, competing in all but one event.
+Cope finished twentieth in Nationwide Series standings, competing in all but one event.